igorkislyuk/bacteria/README.md

 ## TODO Section

 #### Version 0.6
+- [ ] Add Swift cover file for convenient syntax.
+Initially it is designated for ObjC users
 - [ ] Add functionality to retain view within container view.
-Tip: I should use snapshot, not `addSubview:`
+Tip: use snapshot, not `addSubview:`
 - [ ] Add separate duration for present / dismiss
 - [ ] Add transitions for viewControllers in navigation stack
-- [ ] Add Swift cover file for convenient syntax.
-Initially it is designated for ObjC users

 #### Version 0.7
 - [ ] Add interactivity.
 Users should easily embed transitions in gestures